rustequal/recface/README.md

 <p><br>
 To train the classifier, you need to prepare and align the dataset with the face images.
 The folder structure of the dataset must comply with certain rules:

-- The name of the dataset root folder must match the name of the dataset
+- The name of the dataset root folder must match the name of the dataset.
 - The root folder must contain subfolders corresponding to the persons.
 - The person subfolders must contain face images in the "jpg" format.
 The image should have one clearly distinguishable person's face.
 The recommended number of images for training the classifier should be 15-30 images for each person.<br>

 An example of the structure of folders and images can be viewed in the folder "images/dataset".
-The "images" folder is the public network share and is available for connection via the Samba protocol.
+The "images" folder is the public network share and is available for connection via the SMB protocol.
 Your dataset should have a similar structure.<br>
 </p>
 <p align="center">
   <a href="#"><img src="docs/Kit1c.jpg" /></a>